magic-wormhole/magic-wormhole-protocols/file-transfer-v2.md

 Any all-caps words ("MAY", "MUST", etc) follow RFC2119 conventions.

+NOTE: there are several open questions / discussion points, some with corresponding "XXX" comments inline.

 ## Overview and Features

-We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send (while the other side may accept or reject each offer).
+We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
-Either side MAY terminate the transfer session.
+Either side MAY terminate the transfer session (by closing the wormhole)

-File are sent individually, with no dependency on zip or other archive formats.
+File are offered and sent individually, with no dependency on zip or other archive formats.

 Metadata is included in the offers to allow the receiver to decide if they want that file before the transfer begins.

+Filenames are relative paths.
+When sending individual files, this will be simply the filename portion (with no leading paths).
+For a series of files in a directory (i.e. if a directory was selected to send) paths will be relative to that directory (starting with the directory itself).
+(XXX see "file naming" in discussion)

 ## Protocol Details